devyanshi-t/AzureResourceTemplate/Peering/ReadMe.md

 cd
  New-AzResourceGroupDeployment -ResourceGroupName resource-group-name -TemplateFile path-to-template
  ```
- Then enter the values for the parameters in the templates.<br/>

  Refer to the parameter.json file to see the default values for the parameters .<br/>

  Note: In the peer. json file add your own subscrption id appropriately.<br/>
  Also note ,change the resource group  appropriately twice in the peer.json file while deploying the template.